royaltm/spectrusty-tutorial/step2.md

 }
 ```

-[EarMicAmps4] is an implementation of [AmpLevels] trait that is responsible for translating the linear digital levels to the sample amplitudes which should scale exponentialy in case there are more than 2 digital levels.
+[EarMicAmps4] is an implementation of [AmpLevels] trait.
+This trait is responsible for translating the digital audio levels to the sample amplitudes.
+In case there are more than 2 levels, their corresponding amplitudes should scale exponentially.

 We can interpret EAR and MIC lines as 4 digital levels: